Internet in Egypt

 The Internet is accessible to the majority of the population in Egypt, whether via smartphones, internet cafes, or home connections.
-Broadband Internet access via VDSL is widely available.
+Broadband Internet access via VDSL and FTTH is widely available.

 Under the rule of Hosni Mubarak, Internet censorship and surveillance were severe, culminating in a brief total shutdown of the Internet in Egypt during the 2011 Revolution.
-Although Internet access was soon quickly restored following Mubarak's order that year, government censorship and surveillance later increased years later following the overthrow in 2013 of Mohamed Morsi, leading the American NGO Freedom House to downgrade Egypt's Internet freedom rating from "partly free" in 2011 to "not free" in 2015, which the country has retained in subsequent reports, including the most recent in 2023.
+Although Internet access was soon quickly restored following Mubarak's order that year, government censorship and surveillance later increased years later following the overthrow in 2013 of Mohamed Morsi, leading the American NGO Freedom House to downgrade Egypt's Internet freedom rating from "partly free" in 2011 to "not free" in 2015, which the country has retained in subsequent reports, including the most recent in 2025.
 Under the presidency of Morsi's successor Abdel Fattah el-Sisi, the ruling government has ramped up online censorship in Egypt.
 The government heavily censors online news websites, which has prompted the closure of many independent news outlets in Egypt.

 Penetration

-Egypt's internet penetration rate grew from less than one percent in 2000, to 5% in 2004, 24% in 2009, 54.6% in 2014, and 71.9% in 2022.
+Egypt's internet penetration rate grew from less than one percent in 2000, to 5% in 2004, 24% in 2009, 54.6% in 2014, 71.9% in 2022, and 81.9% in early 2025.
 Egypt has continued to grow internet penetration by investing in the information and communications technology sector, spending in 2008 which grew to in 2011.

 As part of the Egyptian government's ambitious program to expand access to information technology, the Ministry of Communications and Information Technology (MCIT), National Telecommunications Regulatory Authority (NTRA), Egyptian National Post Organization, and the Computer and Software Department at the Federation of Egyptian Chambers of Commerce signed an agreement to spread personal computers for every home in August 2008.
 The agreement is the second phase of a 2002 initiative and is part of the MCIT's strategy of increasing computer use throughout Egypt, focusing on socio-economically disadvantaged communities.
 The initiative includes offering discounts on computers and 512 kbit/s ADSL subscriptions for three years.

 Almost a million Egyptian households have broadband access due to sharing VDSL lines.
 Of these, 63.4% share the connection with their neighbors; 81.9% of households that share lines share them with more than three other households.
 Egypt had more than 400,000 ADSL lines by the end of 2007, 75% of which were residential.
 More than one-fourth of Egyptian Internet users visit Internet cafés to get online.